Credit Cards are Your Friends

 Chase Travel Credit Cards

 My personal favorite travel credit cards are the Chase travel credit cards.
-They give you so much bang for your buck & are constantly rated the best travel credit cards!
+They give you so much bang for your buck & are consistently rated the best travel credit cards!

 To “pay” for our two week Europe trip, I am using our points from my Chase Sapphire Reserve card and the Chase Freedom Unlimited card to buy hotels.
 I have enough points for almost 13 nights at 3 or (some nights) 4-star hotels!
 Which, whenever you are out and about in Europe all day, I definitely don’t think you need anything more than that.
 I mean, if you’ve just got money to blow sure- but we’re on a budget here!!